Calhoun County Vehicle Impound Guide

 Impound fees can be substantial, so understanding the costs is critical.

-• Towing fee: Expect to pay between $150 and $300 for the initial towing charge.
+- Towing Fee: Expect to pay between $150 and $300 for the initial towing charge in Georgia.

-• Administrative fees: There may be administrative fees associated with processing the release of the vehicle.
-These could range from $25 to $75.
+- Administrative Fees: There may be administrative fees associated with processing the release of the vehicle.

-IMPORTANT: These are estimated ranges.
+IMPORTANT: These are estimated ranges based on averages in Georgia.
 The actual fees will depend on the specific impound lot.
 Fees accumulate daily, so retrieving your car as soon as possible is crucial to minimize costs.

 Impound lots typically accept cash or major credit cards.
-Contact the specific impound lot to confirm their accepted payment methods.
+Contact the specific impound lot before you go to confirm their accepted payment methods.
+Some may also accept money orders.

 Timeline